KumnegerH/AmhOCR/README.md

 # AmhOCR
-Tesseract Powered Windows Desktop OCR Apllication With Multiple Pre/Post Processing GUI
+Tesseract Powered Windows Desktop OCR Application With Multiple Pre/Post Processing GUI

 AmhOCR is an Optical Character Recognition (OCR) application for Windows Desktop.
 It is based on the latest Tesseract's v4.0/LSTM OCR engine which supports over 100 languages.
 However some post-processing tools, in AmhOCR, are applicable only for Amharic language.